World News | India's COVID-19 Fight People-driven: Modi | LatestLY

 The country is making more than 30 lakh N95 masks per week.
 More than 50,000 new ventilators are being made available to the healthcare sector, all made inside the country, he added.

-The Indian Ambassador to the US, Taranjit Singh Sandhu, echoed the prime minister and said the early lockdown had helped delay the spread of the deadly virus and save lives.
+India's ambassador to the US Taranjit Singh Sandhu echoed the prime minister and said the early lockdown has helped delay the spread of the deadly virus and save lives.

 (This is an unedited and auto-generated story from Syndicated News feed, LatestLY Staff may not have modified or edited the content body)